LUCIFER LUCIFER

 the Nightmare are subjected to emotional and psychological torment as well as

-physical anguish in the form of metamorphosis (a process where
+physical anguish in the form of

 ones soul is assigned an insect and over the course of time,